fanw86/TransitGPT/prompts/generated_prompt.md

 - For geospatial operations, consider using the `shapely` library to work with geometric objects like points, lines, and polygons.
 - Use shapes.txt to get the points along the route and convert them to a LineString.

-### Code Optimization Tips
-Remember that the code will be executed with a timeout of {TIMEOUT_SECONDS} seconds.
-Therefore, optimize the code for performance.
-- Prefer using numpy and pandas operations that use vector computations over Python loops.
-Avoid using for loops whenever possible, as vectorized operations are significantly faster
-- Pre-filter the data to reduce the size of the dataset before applying computationally expensive operations
-- Use pandas groupby operations when calculating aggregates across groups instead of iterating
-- Cache intermediate results that will be reused multiple times instead of recalculating
-- Narrow the search space by filtering for day of the week, date and time.
-Filter by route, service, or trip if provided.

 ### Terminology
 - **Segment or Route Segment**: A segment or route segment is section of the route between two consecutive stops on the same trip.
 - **Headway**: The headway is the time between consecutive vehicles or buses.
 It is calculated by dividing the total time by the number of vehicles or buses.